MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 ## The system catalog and introspection relations

 Materialize collects a lot of useful information about the dataflows and operators in the system catalog in [introspection relations](/sql/system-catalog/mz_internal/#replica-introspection-relations).
-These introspection relations are extremely valuable to troubleshoot and to understand what is happening under the hood, in particular if Materialize is not behaving in the expected way.
+The introspection relations are useful to troubleshoot and understand what is happening under the hood when Materialize is not behaving as expected.
 However, it is important to understand that most of the statistics we need for troubleshooting purposes are specific to the cluster that is running the queries we want to debug.

 {{< warning >}}